-A: If you do not provide your broker with instructions on how to vote your street name shares, your broker will be able to vote them on the election of directors and the ratification of the appointment of our independent registered public accounting firm.
-You should, therefore, be sure to provide your broker with instructions on how to vote your shares.
+A: If you do not provide your broker with instructions on how to vote your street name shares, your broker will not be able to vote them on the election of directors but will be able to vote them on the ratification of the appointment of our independent registered public accounting firm.
+You should be sure to provide your broker with instructions on how to vote your shares.
 Stockholders are urged to use telephone or Internet voting if their broker has provided them with the opportunity to do so.
 See your voting instruction form for instructions.
 If your broker holds your shares and you attend the annual meeting, please bring a letter from your broker identifying you as the beneficial owner of the shares and acknowledging that you will vote your shares.